 5. Egg tart - Andrew's Eggtart

-The store is named after a man named Andrew who lived in Macau, where the flagship store originated from.
+The store is named after a man named Andrew, who lived in Macau, where the flagship store originated.
 It’s located directly across from the landmark Shochikuza Kabuki Theater.

 6. Akashiyaki - Dotonbori Kukuru

-Takoyaki are known as the quintessential Osaka street food.
-However, at Dotonbori Kukuru you can try akashiyaki, which is the lesser-known cousin of takoyaki.
+As we mentioned above, takoyaki is the quintessential Osaka street food.
+However, at Dotonbori Kukuru, you can try akashiyaki, the lesser-known cousin of takoyaki.

-Akashiyaki are similarly ball-shaped bites of batter with octopus inside, that originated in the neighboring Hyogo Prefecture's Kobe area (famous for Kobe beef).
-The difference is that akashiyaki uses a batter that is eggier and oozing, and rather than being slathered with sauce like takoyaki, akashiyaki is dipped in a clear dashi (fish-based broth).
+Akashiyaki, which originated in Akashi, Hyogo, is also a ball-shaped bite of batter with octopus inside.
+The difference is that akashiyaki uses a batter that is eggier and oozier, and rather than being slathered with sauce like takoyaki, akashiyaki is dipped in a clear dashi (fish-based broth).
 It has a softer texture and is full of octopus flavor.

 Candied fruit is a popular street sweet in Japan, and you can try it at Taro’s Parlor.
 Named after Dotonbori’s mascot, “Kuidaore Taro,” this shop sells iconic candied fruit towers on a stick!
 The sugar shell around the fruit makes it look almost icy, and the sticks come with a lucky four-leaf clover.
 They’re an easy Japanese street food to enjoy as you wander through Dotonbori.